-A majority of dialysis patients, whether they do hemodialysis or peritoneal dialysis, may experience itching at some point.
+A majority of dialysis patients, whether they do hemodialysis or peritoneal dialysis (PD), may experience itching at some point.
 Some feel itchy all the time, while for others it comes and goes.
 Many say itching is worse during or just after treatment.
 For some people the itching is in one area, while others feel itchy all over.
-While there have been studies to understand why dialysis patients experience itching, there is no exact cause or solution for every patient.

-Sometimes itching is caused by allergies.
+Allergies can cause itching.
 If you notice itching occurs at the beginning of dialysis treatments, you could have an allergy to the blood tubing, dialyzer (artificial kidney), the type of heparin being used or other elements associated with the treatment.
-Let your doctor or nurse know so changes can be made.

-To prevent or treat dry skin, avoid long, hot showers or baths as they can dry the skin even more.
-Choose your soaps carefully.
-Look for soaps that have natural, pure ingredients without harsh perfumes and chemicals.
+To prevent or treat dry skin, avoid long, hot showers or baths.
+Also, look for soaps that have natural, pure ingredients without harsh perfumes and chemicals.
 A moisturizing soap for sensitive skin can be a good choice.
 There are also bath products made with oatmeal created for dry, itchy skin that can be found at drug stores.

-Many reported cases of discolored skin, or hyperpigmentation, happen to people with end stage renal disease.
+Many reported cases of discolored skin, or hyperpigmentation, happen to people with ESRD.
 One cause of skin discoloration is related to pigments called urochromes being retained in the skin.
 Normally these are excreted by healthy kidneys.
 Patients with this condition tend to have a grayish, almost metallic color skin.

 Another discoloration is called uremic frost.
 This is a white, powdery substance left on the skin surface after sweat dries.
 Uremic frost is prevented by getting adequate dialysis.

 Get a free recipe collection from the DaVita® kitchen.Get the Cookbooks